Trust GXT 707 Resto V2 gaming chair review: Excellent, and reasonably priced!

 The neck cushion is the other thing that makes your back stay aligned properly.
 Although many of the pictures I saw with this chair show the neck cushion positioned with its elastic band going through the two holes from the top of the backrest, when I placed it like that, it did not feel comfortable.
 That is because I'm about 5.9 feet tall (180 cm) and the neck cushion was too low for me to rest my head on it.
 If you are my height or taller, you should position the neck pillow higher on the backrest, closer or even on the top of the Trust GXT embroidered logo.

 The armrests have soft plastic padding covering them.
 On other chairs I've used in the past, I often found that my elbows were hurting after a while.
-That was because they had bad armrests and I could feel them "attacking" my elbow bones. :) The Trust GXT 707 Resto V2 is in another league, in a positive way, and the only thing missing from the armrests is the fact that you can only adjust them vertically - you cannot also rotate them.
+That was because they had bad armrests and I could feel them "attacking" my elbow bones. :) The Trust GXT 707 Resto V2 is in another league, in a positive way.

 After sitting on the Trust GXT 707 Resto V2 for about a month, playing games and writing every day on my computer, I only have good things to say about this chair.
 It feels like a robust and reliable chair.
 It is comfortable and manages to keep my back straight, which is great.